-The Harvard International Law Journal seeks to publish innovative, original scholarship that makes a significant contribution to the field of international law.
-The Journal welcomes articles from legal scholars, practitioners, and doctoral degree candidates.
+The Harvard International Law Journal seeks to publish innovative, original scholarship from a diverse group of authors that makes a significant contribution to the field of international law.
+The Journal welcomes articles from legal scholars, practitioners, and doctoral degree candidates on topics of private or public international law and related fields, including interdisciplinary work.
+All submissions from current J.D. and LLM students should be made through our Student Note Competition.
+Please note that we do not generally publish articles on foreign or comparative law unless they raise and significantly engage with issues of international law.

 In limited cases, we can expedite the review of a submitted article if the author is facing strict response deadlines by other journals that have already accepted the article.
 To request an expedited review, please e-mail the Managing Editors.
 (Please include “Request for Expedited Review: TITLE OF ARTICLE” in the subject heading.)